BuzzardFoods/buzzardfoods/README.md

 <sub>My legal name is “Michael.”[^1]</sub>

-_I am working on a few projects, most are QoL solutions for myself, and others are just PoC's.
+_I am working on a few projects, most are QoL solutions for myself, and others are just PoC's. **THESE ARE MOSTLY VIBE CODED!** Literally just vibin' bro.
 To add a bit more purpose, and help me shrug off that feeling of being irresponsible when I code for 15 hours straight without getting paid, I decided to post them here._

 <sup>[(Skip to projects section)](#projects)</sup>